Rhasidat Adeleke

 Rhasidat Adeleke (/rə'shiːdə ,aedə'lɛkei/ rə-SHEE-də-_-AD-ə-LEK-ay, /yo/; born 29 August 2002) is an Irish sprinter and Olympian.
-She was the silver medalist in the 400 m at the 2024 European Championships.
+She was the silver medalist in the 400 m at the 2024 European Championships and the silver medalist in the 200 m at the 2026 European Championship in Birmingham, running a national record.
+She was a member of the European Championship-winning Irish mixed 4 × 400 metre relay team at the 2024 European Championships, and its silver medal-winning women's 4 × 400 metre relay team.

 Adeleke was the first Irish woman to break the 50-second barrier in the 400 metres.
 She holds seven individual Irish national records (60 m indoors, 100 m outdoors, 200 m indoors and out, 300 m indoors and 400 m indoors and out).
 As part of relay teams, she contributed to setting two additional national records: the women's 4 × 400 metres relay and the mixed 4 × 400 metres relay.

 Early life and education

 Adeleke was born in Dublin in 2002 to Yoruba parents Ade and Prince Adeleke, originally from Oyo State in western Nigeria.
 Ade has worked for the Irish state postal company An Post.

 She attended St Mark's Primary school in Tallaght before going on to attend Presentation Community College Terenure where she completed her Leaving Certificate in 2020.

 She is a member of Tallaght Athletic Club.